kdm9/axe/docs/usage.rst

 allowable hamming distance between a read's prefix and a barcode to be considered as a match.
 As "mutated" barcodes must be unique, a hamming distance of one is the default as typically barcodes are designed to differ by a hamming distance of at least two.
+Optionally, (using the ``-p`` flag), axe will allow selective mismatch levels, where, if clashes are observed, the barcode will only be matched exactly.
+This allows one to process datasets with barcodes that don't have a sufficiently high distance between them.

 Single barcode mode
 -------------------